 - When you have more than 7 categories.
 In that case, use a horizontal bar chart.

-- When you need to show changes over time, use a line graph.
+- When you need to show change over time.
+For that, use a line chart.

-- When the values within the categories are very similar, the visual difference will be imperceptible.
+- When the category values are very similar.
+The visual difference will be imperceptible.

-- When you need to compare two sets of data at the same time.
+- When you need to compare two data sets simultaneously.

 Types of pie charts